Skip to main content

 Douglas Mawson

 Facilitating seamless access to Zodiacs, the vessel is equipped with dedicated boarding points and an activities platform, ensuring swift, efficient, and safe embarkation, minimising wait times for extended periods of exploration.
-The mudroom provides lockers for gear and boots storage, alongside rapid drying areas for clothing, enhancing the overall expedition experience.
+The nearby mudroom provides lockers for gear and boots storage, alongside rapid drying areas for clothing, enhancing the overall expedition experience.

 Ice Class: Length: 104.4m